rui314/mold/README.md

 - The number of cores on a PC has increased a lot lately, and this trend is expected to continue.
-However, the existing linkers can't take an advantage of that because they don't scale well for more cores.
+However, the existing linkers can't take the advantage of that because they don't scale well for more cores.
 I have a 64-core/128-thread machine, so my goal is to create a linker that uses the CPU nicely. mold should be much faster than other linkers on 4 or 8-core machines too, though.